 But most of all, I find that the way we FEEL, our internal state, is super important if we want to be productive, and feel good, as we work.

-I'm a big proponent of balance in life, so just pushing yourself and being productive whilst exhausting yourself in the process doesn't work I think.
+I'm a big proponent of balance in life, so just pushing on and being productive whilst exhausting ourselves in the process doesn't work for me.
 It's not sustainable.
 I want to feel good as I work, and I know that way I'll also produce the best quality work and be most productive.

-That's why I focus on one key thing in this post - HOW TO BRING YOURSELF INTO THE RIGHT STATE.
+That's why I focus on one key thing in this post - how to bring yourself into the right state, mentally and emotionally.

 Your state is what you feel internally.
 It consists of your state of mind, such as the flow or absence of thought, mental pictures, and the feelings and sensations in your body.